Dutch Small Boat Challenge

 What is the cancellation/refund policy?

-In the unlikely case a camp does not proceed, we’ll work to notify you by March 1.
-You’ll be offered a different program or refund.
-We recommend buying your flight after March 1.
+- In the unlikely case a camp does not proceed, we'll work to notify you by March 1.
+You'll be offered a different program or a refund.
+In some cases, we may extend the 'go, no-go' date.
+We recommend buying your flight after March 1 or later, if we advise.

 Do you offer scholarships or discounts?